CVEProject/automation-working-group/AWG_Charter.md

 ## **Automation Working Group Charter**

-DRAFT --- Version 2.1 ------- DRAFT
+Version 2.1

-(This version of the CVE AWG Charter is being considered for adoption at the June 25, 2024 AWG meeting).
+This version of the CVE AWG Charter was adopted at the June 25, 2024 AWG meeting.

 ## CVE Automation Working Group Overview